mcdemarco/the-new-kitchen-cookbook/vegetables/waldorfSalad.md

 Toast walnuts 5 minutes at 350°; let cool.
 Core and chop apples to bite size, and mix with lemon juice in an airtight container.
 Chop grapes and celery; mix all ingredients.

-## Variations
+## Variants

+I used currants in place of raisins, but in traditional recipes only raisins appear, while in modern ones grapes entirely supplant the raisins.

-Grapes are traditionally omitted.
-Peter requests a substitution of allspice and clove for the cinnamon and nutmeg.
-Some recipes substitute yogurt or cream for the mayonnaise.
+Peter requested a substitution of allspice and clove for the cinnamon and nutmeg, which I plan to try out next time.
+Some recipes substitute yogurt or cream for the mayonnaise, which Peter might also appreciate.